kill3rbytezzz/vpnreconnect/README.md

 ## Requirements

-You may need to install requests library in order for the program to able to work
+You might need to install requests library in order for the program to able to work

 ```bash
   pip install requests